qwertie/ecsharp/project-status.md

 - Design: Main points complete, taking suggestions.
 - Parser:
     - Supports most of C# and most planned syntax for EC#
-    - TODO: LINQ parsing with tests
+    - Done: LINQ parsing with tests
 - Printer:
     - Supports most of C# and most planned syntax for EC#
     - Includes plain C# output mode that avoids using EC# syntax (only works when the syntax tree does not contain EC#-only stuff)